jamcalli/ABB-Discord-Bot/README.md

 ![Demo GIF](./docs/images/abb-discord-demo.gif)

-To utilize this bot you need:
+This bot allows you to:
 1. To serve audiobooks via Plex (entirely optional)
-2. Use Qbitorrent to handle your downloads
+2. Use Qbitorrent to handle your downloads.
-3. Use Discord
+3. Use Discord for Searching ABB.

 ## 🏁 Install